galiciaabraham/BlueShelves-IoT/mobileapp/README.md

 ## Getting Started

-First, install dependencies and run the development server:
+First, install dependencies with npm install and run the development server:

     npx expo start --go
     # or